pepkit/pepspec/docs/looper/advanced-guide/advanced-computing.md

 Looper builds job scripts using a *nested template system*, which consists of an inner and outer template.
 The inner template, called the *command template*, generates the individual commands to execute.
 The outer template, known as the *submission template*, wraps these commands in environment-handling code.
 This nested approach separates the computing environment from the pipeline, enhancing portability.

-This more advanced guide assumes you're already familiar with the "configuring compute settings" guide.
+This more advanced guide assumes you're already familiar with the "configuring cluster computing" chapter of the basic tutorial.
 We will now explain the nested templates in more detail and then explain how you can customize submission templates to fit just about any computing scenario.

 !!! success "Learning objectives"
     - What is looper's nested template system?